Azure/autorest.csharp/docs/mgmt/readme.md

 ### Change resource name

-// TODO -- add details here

-We have multiple strategy to make sure that our generated code could compile, therefore we need to make sure the resource classes all have unique names.
-If there are no collisions, a resource class will have the same name as the schema name of its resource data.
-If there are collisions, like multiple resources are sharing the same resource data, the generator will generate the resource name from its resource types to make sure they are all unique.
-In this case, usually the auto-generated names are not ideal, but you can use the `request-path-to-resource-name` configuration to customize.
+In most cases, a resource class will share the same name as the resource data class, and you will have the triplet of `[Resource]Resource`, `[Resource]Collection`, and `[Resource]Data`.

+But if the RP is complicated, there might be multiple resources sharing the same resource data schema.
+If this happens, the generator has multiple strategies to generate unique names for all those resources in order to make sure the generated code could properly compile.
+These auto-generated names might not be ideal, and you might need the `request-path-to-resource-name` configuration to customize the resource names.

-For instance
+For instance, we have a resource `AvailabilitySetResource`, `AvailabilitySetCollection` and `AvailabilitySetData`.
+If we add this configuration:
 ```
 request-path-to-resource-name:
   /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/availabilitySets/{name}: Something
 ```

-Now the resource class generates from the request path `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/availabilitySets/{name}` will be `Something` instead of `AvailabilitySet`.
+Now you will have `SomethingResource` instead of `AvailabilitySetResource`, `SomethingCollection` instead of `AvailabilitySetCollection`, but still have the original resource data `AvailabilitySetData` because this configuration only change the corresponding resource name and the collection name (if it has a collection).

 ### Changing the criteria of ARM resources

+// TODO -- need to revise this

 By default, we will only mark a request path as resource, if its schema meets ARM's resource criteria, the model must have `id`, `type` and `name`.
 You can use the `resource-model-requires-type` and `resource-model-requires-name` configuration to loose this criteria.